sharc-lab/lightningsim-doc/docs/source/tutorial/ex2-hls-fail.rst

 Sometimes HLS isn't able to figure out the latency of a kernel through static analysis.
 We will see one such example here.

-For this example, we will be using a Huffman encoding kernel that also comes from |Parallel Programming for FPGAs|_.
+For this example, we will be using an FFT kernel that also comes from |Parallel Programming for FPGAs|_.

 .. _Parallel Programming for FPGAs: https://arxiv.org/abs/1805.03648
 .. |Parallel Programming for FPGAs| raw:: html